KxSystems/docs/docs/interfaces/kafka/user-guide.md

 Where

--   `x` is the integer value associated with the consumer client id
+-   `x` is the integer value associated with the consumer client ID
 -   `y` is a symbol denoting the topic
 -   `z` is a dictionary of partitions(ints) and last received offsets (longs)
 -   `r` is a boolean denoting if commit will block until offset commit is complete or not, 0b = non blocking

-Does not return a value on successful commit of offsets
+returns a null on successful commit of offsets.

 ### `.kfk.PositionOffsets`